isomerpages/moe-victoriajc/index.md

       button: Find out more
       url: /live-like-a-victorian/
       alt: Image alt text
-      description: Get inspired, deepen your passion, learn a new skill and embark on new experiences.
-The possibilities are endless.
+      description: Get inspired, deepen your passion or learn a new skill.
+We’re certain you’ll find something, or more, to explore!
       image: /images/Sub Page Banners 2023/Live Like a Victorian.jpg
   - infopic:
       title: Level Up